karlkyck/humansreadcode/about.md

 permalink: /about/
 ---

-Hi there I'm Karl Kyck a full-stack software developer with over 16 years experience with a love of coding and best practices.
+Hi there, I'm Karl Kyck a full-stack software developer with over 16 years experience with a love of coding and best practices.
-Polyglot programmer specialising in Java, Functional Programming, Reactive Design Patterns, Angular, Android, DevOps, and Agile/Lean methodologies.
+I'm a polyglot programmer specialising in Java, Functional Programming, Reactive Design Patterns, Angular, Android, DevOps, and Agile/Lean methodologies.

 ### More Information